isabdch/carousel/README.md

 ## ✏️ Project Description

-This is a carousel of reviews.
+This is a reviews carousel project.
 Each review passes from one to another either automatically, or when the user clicks on the buttons or presses the arrow keys to pass it.

 <br />